The Friday Edition

 A multipolar democratic global system offers advantages over a unipolar autocracy by distributing power, providing diverse legitimacy sources, and reducing the risk of a single dominant power imposing its norms.
 In international relations, power can be shared through cooperative institutions and mutual dependence, or concentrated in one authority that sets its own rules.
 While not inherently peaceful or fair, a multipolar democratic system aligns with values of balance and negotiation.
 In contrast, a unipolar autocracy tends to foster hierarchy, coercion, and chaos, as those excluded from rule oppose decisions they didn't help make.

-Multipolar democracy doesn't mean all major powers are internal democracies.
+Multipolar autonomy doesn't mean all major powers are internal democracies.
 Instead, it creates a balanced global system where no single nation or alliance dominates.
 This setup allows different civilizations, regions, and political traditions to influence rules, security, and development.
 For the Global South, which often faces unipolar dominance through interventions, aid, sanctions, regime changes, and limited roles in organizations, a multipolar system opens more diplomatic options.
 Countries can form diverse alliances, reduce dependence on a single power, and seek strategic independence.

 The expansion of BRICS shows how countries outside the West seek a stronger voice in global governance.
 Nations like Egypt, Ethiopia, Iran, the United Arab Emirates, and Indonesia want platforms to influence trade, finance, energy, and reforms—rather than just follow existing rules.
 While BRICS isn't fully democratic, due to its diverse interests and systems, this trend reflects a broader goal for a more inclusive, multipolar world.
 In this evolving scene, the Global South’s role is gaining importance, moving beyond symbolic participation.